brodieaustin/poisoned-well-novel/poisoned-well.md

 From there, Manan travelled with a caravan of merchants, then a slave runner, then travelled by boat to the north.
 She trekked through the mountains from town to town and came to Ethne's town, only it was just another walled place nestled in a valley, drenched in snow.

 "And then I had the foolish idea that I woudl rescue her.
 And here I am now.
 I think I was trying to get on a better path, to right myself somehow.
-But I'm not anything in this world, and nothings don't get a path, it seems."
+But I'm not anything in this world, and nothings do not get a path, it seems."

-"Sometimes somethings don't have a path either," Quill replied.
-"Your lady in the story, she accepted her fate, didn't she, and was duped into believing a stranger was her daughter.
+"Sometimes somethings do not have a path either," Quill replied.
+"Your lady in the story, she accepted her fate, did not she, and was duped into believing a stranger was her daughter.
 The people of that town, where you rescued Ethne, they accpeted that this little girl would warm them in the cold winter months, never stopping to think what the price of doing so might be.
 There was no path there, just event and circumstances."

-Manan looked Quill, puzzled, "I don't understand you.
+Manan looked Quill, puzzled, "I do not understand you.
 You served that monster and here you're talking about people doing evil.
 You did evil itentionally."

 Quill's eyes narrowed, regarding her, "Perhaps so, but I am here now.
 And so are you, thanks to me."